Click the star to add/remove an item to/from your individual schedule.

 Paper long abstract:

 The secret state police in Nazi Berlin [the Gestapo] exploited the urban night to launch home invasions because operating under darkness minimized the likelihood of encountering resistance.
-Assembling lists of ‘political opponents,’ including but not limited to German Jews, communists, and homosexuals, they planned to apprehend victims in the midst of slumber, caught unaware and unable to evade detention and deportation.
+Assembling lists of ‘political enemies,’ including but not limited to German Jews, communists, and homosexuals, they sought to apprehend victims in the midst of slumber, caught unaware and unable to evade detention and deportation.
 Darkness formed the foundation for the practice of systematically collecting innocents and served as a means to keep the extent of state surveillance and terror hidden from the wider public through reduced visibility.

-Mobilities in post-planetary environments: Transitioning beyond earth (and back)
+Mobilities in post-planetary environments: transitioning beyond earth (and back)

 Session 1 Thursday 22 August, 2024, -